Monotone Comparative Statics without Lattices: Individual Choices

 \section{Individual Choices}

-In this section, we study wMCS of individual choices.
-Consider an individual who chooses an action $x$ from some set $S\subset X$ by maximizing an objective function $f: X\to \mathbb{R}$.
-We are concerned with how her choices
+Consider an individual who chooses an action $x$ from a feasible set $S \subset X$, facing a parameter $t \in T$, by maximizing an objective function $u : X \times T \to \mathbb{R}$, where $X$ is a pseudo lattice and $T$ is a partially ordered set.
+We are interested in how the set of optimal choices,

-change when her objective function $f$ shifts from one function $u$ to another $v$.
-In particular, we explore sufficient conditions for her choices to exhibit wMCS---or more precisely, $M_{S} (v) \ge_{ws} M_{S} (u)$---for every subdomain $S$ within a class $\mathcal{X} \subset 2^X$.

-The sufficient conditions we look for should ideally be ``tight'' or ``necessary'' in some sense, and this desideratum is achieved by the requirement that the conditions be also necessary for wMCS for \textit{every} subdomain $S\subset X$ \emph{within a class} $\mathcal{X} \subset 2^X$.
-How rich we require that class $\mathcal{X}$ to be involves a tradeoff.
-If $\mathcal{X}$ is very coarse, then the sufficient conditions become weak, but they could become too dependent on the ``details'' of the specific subdomain to be of practical value.
-If $\mathcal{X}$ is very rich, the conditions become detail-free and robust but at the expense of being strong.
-In this regard, we follow two prominent works by \cite{milgrom/shannon:94} and \cite{quah/strulovici:09}.

-\cite{milgrom/shannon:94} find conditions that guarantee sMCS on the class $\mathcal{X}_{sublat}$ of all sublattices of $X$, whereas \cite{quah/strulovici:09} find conditions that guarantee sMCS on the class $\mathcal{X}_{subint}$ of all subintervals of $X$.\footnote{ Note that \cite{quah/strulovici:09} considered the case in which $X$ is totally ordered.
-There is also a subtle difference between the two studies: \cite{quah/strulovici:09} obtain their characterization by fixing the constraint set $S$ in two maximization problems under comparison, while \cite{milgrom/shannon:94} do so by varying $S$ (in the strong set order sense) together with the objective function.
-Our study takes the former approach.} Obviously, the class of sublattices of $X$ is richer than that of subintervals of $X$ (note a subinterval is a sublattice).\footnote{If $x,x'\in [a,b]$, then $x\wedge x', x\vee x'\in [a,b]$.} So, the condition for monotone comparative statics with respect to the former class will be more robust, albeit stronger, than that with respect to the latter class.